| Find a word or phrase on this page: |

 more shall be guilty of a class A misdemeanor;

-fireworks to any person who is under the age of eighteen, shall be
+furnish, any dangerous fireworks to any person who is under the age of

-(c) Possession of fireworks or dangerous fireworks valued at fifty
+(c) Possession of fireworks or dangerous fireworks valued at one

-dollars or more shall be a presumption that such fireworks were intended
+hundred fifty dollars or more shall be a presumption that such fireworks

-3. The provisions of this section shall not apply to articles of the
+3. Exceptions. (a) The provisions of this section shall not apply to:

 transportation agencies for the purpose of transportation to points